Dennis960/Haskell-Project/README.md

 - Contains functions for printing special effects.

+### Computer

+- Contains functions for printing out the computer terminal.
+- Can flash in different colors.
+(Green, Red)

 ### Other files

 - /.devcontainer: Contains the devcontainer configuration for Visual Studio Code